jundalisay/superb/content/en/research/kepler/harmony/book-3/chapter-04.md

 sidered raised.
 For the fact that on the lute the first string, that is the highest, gave out a low sound was due only to its position on the in­ strument, as still today, and not on account of any similarity of the note to things which are light and fluttering aloft.

 However its position on the instrument has a mechanical reason, from the fact that the end string, that is the last and lowest, had to be struck most frequently because it gives the highest sound, as swift motion is convenient for small things, and indeed we strike downwards more readily than up­ wards on account of the shape of the thumb.

-A further reason is ex­ perience of the human throat.
-For not only in general are men domi­ nant over women, and grown men over boys, and also give out a lower note, as if drawn from a greater depth, but also individual men, as we learn from the sense of touch, extract a lower note from a greater depth, and a higher from above; and those who sing lowest extend the body so that the note may emerge as deeply as possible.
+A further reason is experience of the human throat.
+For not only in general are men domi­ nant over women, and grown men over boys, and also give out a lower note, as if drawn from a greater depth, but also individual men, as we learn from the sense of touch, extract a lower note from a greater depth, and a higher from above;

+Those who sing lowest extend the body so that the note may emerge as deeply as possible.
 Indeed those who sing high also stretch their necks, yet not to make their necks long, but to tighten more effectively the upper bands of their throats.